smathot/pythontutorials/content/pages/iterables.md

 ```

-### Counting the number of elements in a list with `len()`
+### len(): counting the number of elements

-The built-in `len()` function counts how many elements there are in a `list`, or more generally in any iterable that has a length.
+`len()` counts how many elements there are in a `list`, or more generally in any iterable that has a length.
 (Some special iterables have no length, for example because they correspond to an infinite series.
 However, all iterables that we consider here have a length.)

 ```python